Legionella Testing & When Should Water Be Tested for Legionella Bacteria?

 Legionella testing guidance from the HSE

-The Health and Safety Executive has indicated several situations whereby Legionella testing should be done:
+The Health and Safety Executive (HSE) has indicated several situations whereby legionella testing should be done and these include:

 - Where the regime in place to treat a hot and cold water system is suspected to be inefficient

 - Where ideal temperatures are not always obtained – hot water should be kept hot, and cold water cold